sumanthns/quantumCompute/README.md

 This is also akin to the inversion of input qubit when the control qubit is one.

+Notes:

-This framework only allows cnot to be performed between two non entangled qubits.
+1. This framework only allows cnot to be performed between two non entangled qubits.

+2. Also, cnot on a superimposed qubit and a non-superimposed qubit results in entanglement.
+Currently, this framework does not support entanglement.

 Eg: